-The French baritone, Benoît Arnould, studied singing at the Conservatoire in Metz before going to work with Christiane Stutzmann at the Conservatoire in Nancy, where he obtained a gold medal, a diploma and a first interregional prize improvement in lyrical chant, which concluded his studies in June 2007.
+The French baritone, Benoît Arnould, studied singing at the Conservatoire in Metz before going to work with Christiane Stutzmann at the Conservatoire in Nancy, where he obtained a in June 2007, and won a gold medal and a first and an advanced first prize in lyrical singing.
 During this time he also studied the organ at Metz Conservatoire and concluded his official study of Baroque singing in the early music class of Monique Zanetti, after being awarded a highly-commended gold medal in June 2003.
 He also obtained a Licence de musicology at the Sorbonne University (Paris IV).
 He won the prize as "Classical lyric revelation of Adami 2007".

 Benoît Arnould's career as a soloist began with the Academie de Musique de Porrentruy in Switzerland, conducted by Michael Radulescu, in J.S.
 Bach's B minor Mass (BWV 232) and Magnificat (BWV 243).
+He made his operatic debut roles with Hervé Niquet and Le Concert Spirituel in Charpentier's Médée and Lully's Proserpine.
 He later worked with the Concert Spirituel in 2001, conducted by Hervé Niquet, and took part as a member of the chorus in several productions, including Haydn's Nelson Mass, Charpentier's Te Deum, Daphnis et Chloe by Boismortier and Purcell's King Arthur, and later as soloist at the Chaise-Dieu Festival, the Chapelle Royale in Versailles; and the Festival of Sacred Music organised by the city of Paris, where he sang in Les Grands Motets by Desmarest and the Miserere des Jesuites by Charpentier.